 Asymmetry – do the two halves of your mole’s match, or do they seem to be an uneven shape?

 Border – is there evenly defined border to your mole or does it seem to have uneven edges?

 Color – is the mole one color or several?

 Diameter – is the mole larger than your pencil eraser tip?
 (They can still sometimes be this small when just starting)

 Evolving – normal moles look the same over time while cancerous ones change in appearance.

 Melanoma Skin Cancer – Melanoma is a less common form of skin cancer but they together represent approximately half of all cancer diagnoses in the United Stated

 Ribbons – The awareness ribbon for melanoma and Skin Cancer is black

-Cancer Horizons strives to gather the information about melanoma and present it in plain and understandable terms.
-If you have an article or other content to refer to us or wish to contribute content please click here.
+Cancer Horizons strives to gather information about melanoma and present it in plain and understandable terms.
+If you have an article or other content to refer to us or wish to contribute content please write to us.

 What is an Oncolytic Virus: An Oncolytic Virus is a type of virus that attacks, infects, and kills cancer cells.
 The cancer cells are killed by a process called Oncolysis which is the destruction of either neoplastic cells or tumors.